 By Mayo Clinic Staff

-Frittata is an Italian omelet with cheese, meat or vegetables mixed into the eggs rather than being folded inside the eggs.
+Frittata is an Italian omelet with the ingredients mixed into the eggs rather than being folded inside.
 This version uses egg whites instead of whole eggs to reduce the calories, fat and cholesterol.

 Number of servings Serves 2

-1/2 cup salsa, plus 2 tablespoons for garnish
+- 1/2 cup salsa, reserve 2 tablespoons for garnish

 Heat the broiler.
 Position the rack 4 inches from the heat source.

 Lightly coat a heavy, ovenproof skillet with cooking spray.
 Place on the stove over medium heat and add peppers and mushrooms.
 Saute until vegetables are tender, about 5 minutes.

 In a small bowl, whisk together the egg whites and 1/2 cup of the salsa.
 Pour the egg white mixture into the skillet with the vegetables and cook until partially set, about 5 minutes.
 Don't attempt to blend or scramble the mixture.
 Sprinkle with cheddar cheese.